Scalable Kernelization for Maximum Independent Sets: Preliminaries

 \paragraph*{Vertex folding~\cite{chen-1999}:} For a vertex $v$ with degree two whose neighbors $u$ and $w$ are not adjacent, either $v$ is in some MIS, or both $u$ and $w$ are in some MIS.
 Therefore, we can contract $u$, $v$, and $w$ to a single vertex $v'$ and decide which vertices are in the MIS later.
 If $v'$ is in the computed MIS, then $u$ and $w$ are added to the independent set, otherwise $v$ is added.
 Thus, a vertex fold contributes a vertex to an independent set.

 \paragraph*{Linear programming relaxation~\cite{nemhauser-1975}:} A well-known linear programming relaxation for the MIS problem with a half-integral solution (i.e., using only values 0, 1/2, and 1) can be solved using bipartite matching: maximize $\sum_{v\in V}{x_v}$ such that $\forall (u, v) \in E$, $x_u + x_v \leq 1$ and $\forall v \in V$, $x_v \geq 0$.
-Vertices with value 1 must be in the MIS and can thus be removed from $G$ along with their neighbors.
-We use a version~\cite{iwata-2014} that computes a solution whose half-integral part is minimal using maximum bipartite matching.
+Vertices with value 1 must be in the MIS and can thus be removed from $G$ along with their neighbors. {Note that there is a version of this reduction~\cite{iwata-2014} that computes a solution whose half-integral part is minimal.
+However, preliminary experiments showed that in practice no additional vertices can be removed.}

 \paragraph*{Unconfined~\cite{Xiao201392}:} Though there are several definitions of \emph{unconfined} vertex in the literature, we use the simple one from Akiba and Iwata~\cite{akiba-tcs-2016}.
 A vertex $v$ is \emph{unconfined} when determined by the following simple algorithm.
 First, initialize $S = \{v\}$.
 Then find a $u \in N(S)$ such that $|N(u) \cap S| = 1$ and $|N(u) \setminus N[S]|$ is minimized.
 If there is no such vertex, then $v$ is confined.
 If $N(u) \setminus N[S] = \emptyset$, then $v$ is unconfined.
 If $N(u)\setminus N[S]$ is a single vertex $w$, then add $w$ to $S$ and repeat the algorithm.
 Otherwise, $v$ is confined.
 Unconfined vertices can be removed from the graph, since there always exists a MIS that contains no unconfined vertices.